Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Lewis considered it.
 "It *was* meant to be power armor." he said.

 "You don’t say?"
 Kirk asked.
 It was hard to see what else a humanoid metallic frame layered in armour plates and technology could be.
-“You mean it is *not* a novelty pizza oven?”
+"You mean it is *not* a novelty pizza oven?"

 Lewis grumbled something and pushed the suit over by its forehead.
 It shook the deck as it crashed down, and Kirk took a dainty step back to keep his feet out of the way of the components that skittered across the floor.
 "Probably better at that than at being a working suit of armor, that’s for damn sure."